eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ### Clubhouse

-Driving to the club, like any other, you get little peeks at the course.
-Arriving at Kurikoma Golf Club, you will drive alongside the first hole of one of the three routes.
+Driving to the club, like any other, little peeks of the course show themselves along the winding road to the course.
+Arriving at Kurikoma Golf Club, the most common road will take drivers drive alongside the first hole of one of the three routes.
 Pulling the car to the front, the clubhouse is quiet and doesn't stand out compared to others.
-At the club drop-off, you will be greeted by one or two staff members who will take your bag, put it in a cart which sings a lovely tune as it goes to the starting area, and also take your golf bag and put it near the entrance for you.
+At the club drop-off, golfers will be greeted by one or two staff members who will take bags, put it in a cart which sings a lovely tune as it goes to the starting area, and also take any Boston bag or similar and put it near the entrance.

 ![Front entrance to the clubhouse at Kurikoma Golf Club.](/assets/img/KurikomaGC-3.jpeg) *Photo: Front entrance to the clubhouse at Kurikoma Golf Club.*

-After parking, you'll check in and head downstairs to the locker room to get changed.
+After parking, check in and head downstairs to the locker room to get changed.
 It's pretty standard from there.
-When you're ready, it's time to warm up.
+When ready, it's time to warm up.

 ***